pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/ingress/index.md

     ```
 === "Example on GCP GKE"

-    In the example below using the ingress controller [Traefik](./pach-ui-ingress/), we are opening the HTTPS port and enabling TLS on GCP GKE.
+    In the example below using the ingress controller [Traefik](./pach-ui-ingress/), we are opening the HTTPS port and enabling TLS.

     ```yaml
     ingress: